When I was growing up, the first three things I remember hearing about Hawai’i were:

 “We found Lāhainā very much like all that we had ever heard of – Lāhainā.
 Its citizens hospitable, its streets, magazines of red dust, its taro patches green, its trees ambrosial, and its breezes refreshing.”

-Lāhainā, first and foremost, is a charming seaside town with a colorful history.
+Lāhainā, first and foremost, has always been a charming seaside town with a colorful history.
 Part sea-port full of salty-dogs and part previous Capital of the Hawaiian Kingdom.

 Since 400AD, Lāhainā has been a powerful place during all 6 eras of Hawaiian history.